Pershing Center: Replacement

 In 2008–2009, discussions began to build a new, larger arena for Lincoln due to mid-sized arenas no longer able to meet the demands of most tours.
 According to Pershing General Manager Tom Lorenz "the music and entertainment industry has pulled back on midlevel tours, reducing the number of shows likely to come to Pershing.
 Normally, Pershing has six to eight concerts annually, but this year will have three or four".
 A subsidy to cover a budget shortfall of $150,000 was passed by the Lincoln City Council because the situation was so dire, only "10 months into the fiscal year."
-The larger arena in Lincoln's Haymarket District was ultimately built between 2011 and 2013, opening as Pinnacle Bank Arena opened in August 2013.
+The larger arena in Lincoln's Haymarket District was ultimately built between 2011 and 2013, opening as Pinnacle Bank Arena in August 2013.

 The final major event, a concert by Goo Goo Dolls, was held at the Pershing Center August 6, 2014.
 The last usage of the building was a roller derby match August 23, 2014, between the No Coast Derby Girls and the Kansas City Roller Warriors; it was won by the Kansas City Roller Warriors.

 Attempts at reuse and demolition

 An RfP was sent out by the City of Lincoln in 2014 looking for reuse plans for the Pershing Center, but none of the proposals were acceptable due to cost.
 Demolition loomed in the building's future if an alternate use was not found.
 The contents of the Pershing Center were auctioned off in January–February 2015.

 By 2018, the auditorium's future was still unclear.
 It remained standing and was used only as a storage facility for Pinnacle Bank Arena.
 Many proposals were floated by private groups and government agencies, but none that the city government (who did not at the time plan to demolish the building) found acceptable.

 In June 2020, it was announced that the Pershing Center would be demolished, and would be replaced with an apartment complex and a new library.
 Members of the community voiced their desire to save the large, iconic mural on the auditorium's exterior.
-The mural was taken down and preserved by the Nebraska State Historical Society Foundation in October 2022 and will be reinstalled at the Wyuka Cemetery.
+The mural was taken down and preserved by the Nebraska State Historical Society Foundation in October 2022 and was reinstalled at the Wyuka Cemetery.

 Before demolition, the time capsule was opened 36 years early in March 2023.
-Demolition on the building began in August 2023.
+Demolition on the building began in August 2023 and construction of an apartment building on the site began in October 2024.